stan7123/faces/README.md

 docker compose up -d --build
 ```

-Open http://localhost:8282/image to confirm the service is running (should show DRF's submit image page).
+Open http://localhost:8282/healthcheck to confirm the service is running (should show "OK").

 ## How to use